-Back home on Lewis; mothers, wives and children were preparing to welcome home their men, it would be a festive occasion because Hogmanay is very much an important part of the people around Scotland and these islands.
-Some of the men had not been home in a long time, and with the war over all that was left was demobilisation and a return home.
-There were brothers and neighbours on that ship from a small community that worked hard and who lived an often precarious existence.
+Back home on Lewis; parents, wives and children were preparing to welcome home their men, it would be a festive occasion because some of the men had not been home in a long time, and with the war over all that was left was demobilisation and a final return home and civilian life.
 On board the yacht some of the men slept, some talked, others swapped yarns and compared their military service with men that they did not know.
 The master of the vessel was Commander Richard Gordon Mason and once they had sailed the commander went below, presumably to sleep, leaving Lieutenant Leonard Edmund Cotter in charge.
 These were not amateur seamen but experienced men who knew how to handle ships.

-The tragedy was unfolding almost 20 yards from land, but nobody on land was aware that a ship was dieing on their doorstep, and that the men had very few minutes to save themselves.
-Some tried to swim for safety but in the cold wild waters almost none would make it.
-One brave man managed to get ashore with a rope and a hand over hand crossing was established, but the sea would clear that vital rope of its cargo on more than one occasion, but men were getting ashore, often battered and bleeding but alive.
+The tragedy was unfolding almost 20 yards from land, but nobody on land was aware that a ship was foundering on their doorstep, Some men tried to swim for safety but in the cold wild waters almost none would make it.
+One brave man, John F. Macleod from Ness, Isle of Lewis, managed to get ashore with a rope and a hand over hand crossing was established, but the sea would clear that vital rope of its cargo on more than one occasion, but men were getting ashore, often battered and bleeding but alive.

 The dead were gradually gathered in and taken to a hastily evacuated ammunition store that now served as a mortuary.
 Small boats scoured the area looking for and recovering bodies, while parties on shore walked the jagged coastline, hoping to find survivors, but the sea had not given up all of it’s dead.
 Of the ship there was little trace, and a number of bodies were invariably trapped within its flooded compartments.